farrantch/chasefarrant.com/site/blog/aws-cloudformation-best-practices/index.md

 It's a common trope in software development - _naming things sucks._ Luckily for us, CloudFormation supports auto-generating the Physical Name for most resources!
 A major benefit to this approach is that CloudFormation can automagically replace resources without manual intervention.
 It simply creates a new resource with a _slightly different_ name alongside the old resource before deleting it. __TL;DR__ Don't use physical names if you can help it.

 ### Logical Name - The name of the resource _within_ the CloudFormation template.
-The best method for the Logical Name is to use the `Service Name` and `Resource Type` at the beginning of the string combined with a unique `Name` at the end describing the resource's purpose.
+The preferred format for the Logical Name is to use the `Service Name` and `Resource Type` at the beginning of the string combined with a unique `Name` at the end describing the resource's purpose.
 The unique name distinguishes it from other resources within the template and makes it easier to make changes down the road.
 Sometimes the `Service Name` can be omitted when it's redundant or misleading.
 Ex: `AWS::EC2::VPC` could just be `Vpc`.

 - Service Name: _Dynamodb_
 - Resource Type: _Table_